UMM-CSci-3601-S19/lab-4-mongo_smoothie/ANSWERS.md

 BasicDBObject is turned into a Json object and then parsed into a document so it can be inserted into the document collection using insertOne().

 6. It tests the users who are 37 are properly filtered.
-It tests this by
+It tests this by calling the function getUsers() and then checks that the number of objects returned is the same as the number of objects that are 37 in the database.
+It also checks the names of the users to make sure they are correct.

-7.
+7. The method addNewUser in UserRequestHandler starts the adding user process by takeing a request and response and then parses the request so that it can hand the data to userController.addNewUser so that it can properly format the user info into a hexadecimal id to be sent to the server.